-Other books by this author that I've reviewed include Instant Attraction, Instant Temptation, The Night Before Christmas, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rumor Has It, Rescue My Heart, It’s in His Kiss, Head Over Heels, Lucky in Love, He's So Fine, At Last, One in a Million, Forever and a Day, Second Chance Summer, My Kind of Wonderful, "Wrapped in You", Get A Clue.
+Other books by this author include Instant Attraction, Instant Temptation, The Night Before Christmas, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rumor Has It, Rescue My Heart, It’s in His Kiss, Head Over Heels, Lucky in Love, He's So Fine, At Last, One in a Million, Forever and a Day, Second Chance Summer, My Kind of Wonderful, "Wrapped in You", Get A Clue, The Trouble with Mistletoe

 Second in the Wilder romance series revolving around the Wilder brothers who run Wilder Adventures near Lake Tahoe, Nevada in the town of Wishful.
 The primary couple focus is on Stone Wilder and Dr. Emma Sinclair with a secondary focus on Dr. Spencer Jenks and Serena Salvo.